 Dental hygienist

 Our experience shows that Belgian diplomas for this profession are not immediately recognized.
-The Belgian training does not match the Dutch training.
-This means that an additional adjustment period of several months/years is often required.
-What exactly is needed depends on your education and work experience.
-If you apply for recognition, you will receive customized advice from the committee.
+The Belgian training differs from the Dutch training.
+This means that an additional adaptation period (aanpassingsstage) of several months/years is often required.
+Your education and work experience determines the length of the adaptation period.
+If you apply for recognition, you will receive personalized advice from the commission.

 Speech therapist

 It is good to know that a speech test in Dutch is part of the assessment.
 This speech test will take place after the substantive assessment of your application.
 You will be invited for the test.
 The speech test focuses in particular on the components: voice, articulation, intonation and oral behavior.
-If the speech test is insufficient, your application will be rejected.
+If you do not pass the speech test, your application will be rejected.

 Google can translates this website for you